 Students practice using the definite loop programming structure to write an efficient program to get Edison to drive a triangle.
-This activity is designed to be used in conjuncture with activity U3-1.1 to help students master the connection between the number of loops in a definitive loop and the resulting output.
+This activity is designed to be used in conjuncture with the activity on page 61 to help students master the connection between the number of loops in a definitive loop and the resulting output.